This Day In Music: July 30

 July 30, 1941 ~ Pop singer, songwriter Paul Anka, full name Paul Albert Anka, born in Ottawa, Canada ~ Active since the mid-1950s.
 Known for songs such as Diana, You Are My Destiny, Lonely Boy, Put Your Head On My Shoulder, Puppy Love, You're Having My Baby with Odia Coates.
 Wrote the English lyrics to My Way, best known in Frank Sinatra's version and recorded by numerous artists.
 Wrote Tom Jones' She's A Lady

-July 30, 1936 ~ Singer, gutarist Buddy Guy born in Lettsworth, Louisiana, USA ~ Highly revered Chicago blues guitarist influential on Eric Clapton, Jimi Hendrix, Jimmy Page, Keith Richards, Stevie Ray Vaughan, Jeff Beck, Gary Clark Jr, John Mayer, and others.
+July 30, 1936 ~ Singer, guitarist Buddy Guy born in Lettsworth, Louisiana, USA ~ Highly revered Chicago blues guitarist influential on Eric Clapton, Jimi Hendrix, Jimmy Page, Keith Richards, Stevie Ray Vaughan, Jeff Beck, Gary Clark Jr, and John Mayer.
 Session musician for Chess Records backing artists such as Muddy Waters, Howlin' Wolf, Little Walter, Sonny Boy Williamson I, and Koko Taylor.
 Has been recording as a solo artist since the late-1960s

 July 30, 1933 ~ Pop, classical, easy listening producer, songwriter Paul De Senneville born in Paris, France ~ Frequent songwriting collaborator of Olivier De Toussaint.
 Songs written by the pair have been recorded by artists such as Mireille Mathieu, Michèle Torr, Christophe, Hervé Vilard, Dalida, Petula Clark, Claude François and others, selling over an estimated 100 million records.
 De Senneville can't read or write music notes, and writes songs by singing into a small taperecorder and having songwriting partners work out the arrangements and orchestration ~ De Senneville passed away in 2023